-Traveling in Africa is one big off the beaten path adventure.
-It won’t be anything like your standard Europe trip and although it simply requires a little more planning traveling to Uganda is a lifetime experience.
-While many travelers visit Uganda for a mountain gorilla trekking a bunch of us are still in the understanding that traveling to Uganda is unsafe.
-In this Uganda travel blog you can read all about it and many more travel tips for your next big adventure in Africa.
+Traveling in Uganda is one big off the beaten path adventure.
+It won’t be anything like your standard trip in Europe or the States and although it simply requires a little more planning, traveling to Uganda is a lifetime experience.
+While many travelers visit Uganda for the mountain gorilla trekking, the country has so much more to offer.
+Some people are still in the understanding that Uganda is unsafe, but don't worry.
+In this Uganda travel blog you can read everything you should know before traveling to Uganda.

 No country is perfect and surely not here in Eastern Africa, but its imperfections will make your Uganda trip one to remember.
-It doesn’t need to be difficult, especially now that Uganda tourism is growing each year and they are investing in infrastructure.
-It is now becoming easier than ever to travel to Uganda.
+Planning a Uganda holiday doesn’t need to be difficult, especially now that Uganda tourism is growing rapidly and even a DIY trip is possible since the country is actually investing heavily in infrastructure.

 1. Do you need a visa to travel to Uganda

 Almost all countries will need a visa when traveling to Uganda.
-It can be purchased online through the Directorate of Citizenship and Immigration.
-This is the only authentic Visa Application Portal for Uganda visas and it costs $50.
+Check out the visa policy for Uganda here.
+E-visas can be purchased online through the Directorate of Citizenship and Immigration.
+This is the only authentic Visa Application Portal for Uganda visas and it costs $50, exclusive service fee.

-Avoid other (fraudulent) portals where you’ll pay much more for your visa!
+Avoid other (fraudulent) portals where you’ll pay much more for your Uganda visa!

 Visa on arrival

 There is still the opportunity to get a visa on arrival for Uganda, but only at the land borders and kind of unofficially.
 Some travelers I know still managed to get a visa on arrival crossing overland from Kenya in November 2021, but officially the E-visa replaced all visa on arrivals for Uganda.
 So Traveltomtom recommends getting the e-visa for Uganda.